 How to Increase Milk Ejection Reflex (get milk flowing faster)

-* Certain herbs like fennel help increase milk flow.
+like fennel may help increase milk flow.

 hair and sing a song to Baby.
 The hormone Oxytocin is released during

 * Pump for a few minutes before breastfeeding to get your milk flowing.